-What wine should I use in risotto?
+What wine should I use when cooking risotto?
 Ask Decanter

 Four wine styles to consider for a risotto recipe:

-‘At best they won’t add anything to your finished dish, and at worst they’ll actively make it unpleasant.’
+‘At best they won’t add anything to your finished dish, and at worst they’ll actively make it unpleasant,’ he says.

-At the same time, when cooking with wine, don’t pour in your best bottle.
-‘It won’t be bad but really good wines are wasted on cooking in general!’
+At the same time, when cooking with wine, don’t dig out one of your best bottles from the cellar either.
+‘It won’t be bad but really good wines are wasted on cooking in general,’ adds Dryer.

-‘It might seem wantonly extravagant….
-But you need only a glass and the bonus is that you can drink the rest with the risotto.’
+‘It might seem wantonly extravagant,’ writes Beckett, ‘but you need only a glass and the bonus is that you can drink the rest with the risotto.’
+Fair point.

 In general, Dryer advises trying a crisp, dry, unoaked white wine.
-‘Pinot Grigio and Sauvignon Blanc are the two I would reach for first, and unoaked Chardonnay is fine.’
+‘Pinot Grigio is really versatile – also Sauvignon Blanc; those are the two I would reach for first, and unoaked Chardonnay is fine,’ he says.

 ‘If you have a dry Vermouth knocking about in a cupboard somewhere, that will also work surprisingly well – you want something that will give you a nice balance of sweetness and acidity.’

-‘I would avoid oaked Chardonnays, anything medium/sweet and anything with lots of body that may overpower the risotto – balance in key in this dish,’ said Dryer.
+He advises against using oaked Chardonnays, wines with lots of body or anything sweeter than off-dry as they may overpower the risotto.’
+Balance in key in this dish,’ says Dryer.

 ‘Sweeter wines can give you a sickly sweet flavour that clings to your palate too.’